 Centers of Attention

 Also upgrading in Muskogee is Grace Living Center, replacing its existing facility with a new assisted living complex called The Springs at Honor Heights that opened in late 2014.
 The $11 million facility on West Okmulgee Avenue will have 91 private rooms.

 In addition, the long-standing Martin Luther King Community Center on North 3rd Street will be torn down and replaced with a spacious new facility.
 A $250,000 campaign is in progress for the project.

-“We are hoping to have the required funds by January 2015,” says Marlon Coleman, fundraising chairman as well as a Muskogee City Council member and church pastor.
+“We are hoping to have the required funds soon,” says Marlon Coleman, fundraising chairman as well as a Muskogee City Council member and church pastor.
 “I hope the new center will bring the Muskogee community even closer together, with its doors open for people of all races.”